expertflow/Performance-Appraisal/HR_SUITE_REQUIREMENTS.md

 - **Request routing** — path-based proxying (`/api/recruitment/*` → :3001, etc.)
 - **Request logging** — correlation ID per request, forwarded to all services

-**Rejected alternatives:** Apigee (license cost disproportionate for an internal suite), Kong (extra infra to operate), GCP API Gateway (OpenAPI spec maintenance overhead, limited flexibility for WebSocket routes).
+**Rejected alternatives:** Apigee (license cost disproportionate for an internal suite), Kong (extra infra to operate), managed cloud API gateways (OpenAPI spec maintenance overhead, limited flexibility for WebSocket routes).
 Revisit if the suite is ever exposed to external high-traffic consumers.

+### 3.4 API Versioning

+- All REST endpoints are versioned via a URL path prefix: `/api/v1/recruitment/*`, `/api/v1/appraisal/*`, etc.
+- External-facing contracts (BS4 ERP, Directus ERP) are pinned to an explicit version so an upstream change never silently breaks a consumer.
+- The versioned internal `shared/` package (see 12) forces all services onto the same middleware version in a sprint; the `v1` URL prefix insulates external clients from that internal churn.
+- Breaking changes ship under a new prefix (`/api/v2/...`) with the prior version kept alive until all consumers migrate.

+### 3.5 Localization & Timezone

+- **All timestamps are stored in the database as UTC.** No local-time values are ever persisted.
+- **Display is in the user's local timezone**, auto-detected from the browser/system on each session.
+A user logging in from Pakistan sees times in PKT (GMT+5); a user elsewhere sees their own local time — no manual timezone setting required.
+- **Time entries** are recorded against the **user's local calendar day** at entry time; the stored UTC instant plus the captured timezone offset lets payroll/billing resolve the correct business day unambiguously.
+- Appraisal cycle dates, interview schedules, and deadlines follow the same rule: stored UTC, rendered local.
+- The captured locale also drives multi-language notification template selection (see 9.4).

 ---